Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 The most important thing is to get sensible local rankings by setting up Google My Business account.

 Google My Business is a great tool for advertising.
-Local activities can create your page free by entering information such as business name, contact information and opening hours, and appearing on both Google Maps and SERP page results.
+You can create your page free by entering information such as business name, contact information and opening hours.
+This helps in, appearing on both Google Maps and SERP page results.

 This is a checklist to verify the details added in Google My Business: